Open-Attestation/documentation-website/website/docs/advanced/verification-methods.md

 sidebar_label: Verification Methods
 ---

-As explained by our [Verifier ADR](https://github.com/Open-Attestation/adr/blob/master/verifier.md), the library is composed of verification methods, that are run over a document and provide fragments containing details about each verification.
+As explained by our [Verifier ADR](https://github.com/Open-Attestation/adr/blob/master/verifier.md), the library is composed of verification methods that are run over a document and provide fragments containing details about each verification.
 In this guide, we will use the contents in a _Version 2_ document as an example and learn how to write custom verification methods and distribute your own custom verifier.

 ### Building a custom verification method